yukimemi/spyrun/README.md

 If you want to throttle execution, set this setting.
 Default value is 0 milliseconds.

+### limitkey

+debounce or throttle is applied to this key.
+Default value is Display for CommandInfo.

 ### delay

 The delay to wait before executing the command.